 The Ministry of Culture ZN.UA emphasized that they did not support the urban planning “reform” from the very beginning and here’s why:

-“When preparing the project, no consultations were held with experts in the field of cultural heritage protection, and the restoration of monuments is equated to the construction sector.
+“When preparing the project, consultations were not held with specialists in the field of cultural heritage protection, and the restoration of monuments is equated to the construction sector.
 Also, this law completely changed the system of decision-making in the field of cultural heritage protection and categorically demanded that appropriate changes be made to the law “On the Protection of Cultural Heritage.”
 That is, urban planning legislation would replace legislative norms for the protection of cultural heritage,” explains Natalya Voitseshchuk, head of the department of permitting and consent documentation of the relevant ministry.

 In fact, in order to be able to protect cultural heritage, one must understand its limits.
 And here our situation is catastrophic.
 For example, the state has not yet even developed regimes for using the buffer zone of the World Heritage Site “Historic Center of Lviv”.
 The situation is the same in Kyiv, where the entire center is an archaeological monument - the city of Yaroslav, the city of Vladimir.
 All this is listed as communal property land, and the city council can distribute it.
-One of the loudest scandals is the attempt to build a shopping center where streets from the times of Kievan Rus were found - on Poshtova Square.
+One of the loudest scandals is the attempt to build a shopping center where streets from the times of Kievan Rus were found - on Poshtovaya Square.

 Such boundaries and monuments would need to be entered into an electronic system - they should be in the State Land Cadastre.
 Then it would be possible to easily automate the verification of the legality of construction.
 And this should have been done before January 1, 2023, in accordance with the transitional provisions of one of the previous reforms - Law No. 1423-IX on the deregulation of land relations.